-Right: Professor Omer Khan poses with the Summer 2022 REU cohort.
-This years group focuses on research in computer systems security and trustable computing systems.
+Right: Professor Omer Khan's Summer 2023 REU cohort.
+This research focuses computer systems security and trustable computing systems.

 The Pre-College Summer Program (PCS) provides students an engaging experience with University faculty and staff so that they may gain a better understanding of college work and life.